-To help you out, we created a short, but very efficient guide for perfecting your essay grammar.
+To help you out, we created a short, but very efficient guide on how to write a perfect essay.

 Forget about the Rules

-If you focus too much on the rules, you can miss a punctuation error.
+If you know how to write the perfect essay, but if you focus too much on the rules, you can miss a punctuation error.
 All those rules you used about semi-colons and commas are good, but before you say: ‘’I’m done editing’’, forget about the rules and read the paper once again.

 When you read a sentence out loud, you will naturally pause in the places where you need a comma.
 If you pause for a longer time, but the thought is not finished just yet, you’ll need a semi-colon.